 Ask your customers!

-When you ask your customers to provide you with NPS feedback, their why-comments reveal you the drivers.
-You’ll soon notice which topics drive only promotion, which drive detraction and which drive both.
+When you ask your customers to provide you with NPS feedback, it is the why-comments that will reveal the drivers.
+You’ll soon notice which topics drive only promotion, which drive detraction, and which drive both.

 If your application crashes constantly, you are going to see it in the drivers of detraction.
 But most likely the stability of your application never appears in the promoter comments (unless you have a history of buggy apps).

-Similarly, if your customer service personnel were not only professional and fast but also funny and caring, you might see this in promoter comments.
+Similarly, if your customer service personnel were not only professional and fast but also funny, caring, and showing empathy, you might see this in promoter comments.
 But the detractors most likely won’t list lack of funniness as a key reason for detraction.
-As Maurice Fitzgerald points out, the results of CSAT and NPS surveys are likely to point out to you factors of both kinds while the Customer Effort Score typically captures detraction drivers.
+As Maurice Fitzgerald points out, the results of CSAT and NPS surveys are likely to point out both kinds of factors, while the Customer Effort Score typically captures detraction drivers.

 Don’t just trust what the industry benchmarks say but test the linkage yourself with your own data.